bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 47°
+- 46°
-- Drizzle and Breezy
+- Breezy and Overcast
 - 81% humidity
-- 16 mph wind
+- 17 mph wind
 - 94% cloud cover
 - 38 AQI 🟩
 - 0.27 inches of rain in the past 24 hours